PhD Position available: “Control of Dynamic Processes in Cellular Systems by Local Temperature Fields”

-Active matter includes flocks of birds, swarms of insects, ensembles of robots, and colonies of bacteria.
-We are seeking a highly motivated PhD candidate with a Master’s degree in Physics or Physical Chemistry with excellent English proficiency.
-The successful candidate will perform cutting edge experimental research on the dynamics and non-equilibrium statistical thermodynamics of these systems, with a main focus on many-body effects and confining environments.
+Local dynamic temperature fields generated by plasmonic nanostructures allow for a highly precise manipulation of soft materials on the micro-scale by non-equilibrium processes.
+We are seeking a highly motivated PhD candidate with a very good Master’s degree in Physics with excellent English proficiency.
+The successful candidate will perform cutting edge experimental research to establish a new platform for the control of the dynamics of single molecules, molecular networks and living cells with highly local heat release.
 The candidate should therefore be committed to collaborative and interdisciplinary work, and have excellent oral and written communication skills (records of creative and independent scientific research and active participation in its dissemination in peer-reviewed journals are welcome).

-The experimental work will allow the successful applicant to acquire expert skills and knowledge on innovative micro-optical multi-particle manipulation and detection techniques as well as on machine learning algorithms applied to active particle detection and control.
-Experience with modern optical microscopy and tweezers techniques and image and time-series analysis, which will be employed to control and study active-particle swarms and microscopic thermodynamic machines, would be useful.
+The experimental work will allow the successful applicant to acquire expert skills and knowledge on innovative micro-optical manipulation and detection techniques, interfacial hydrodynamics and non-equilibrium physics.
+He will learn to apply modern techniques of image processing, feedback control and machine learning.
+Experience with modern optical microscopy techniques as well as image and time-series analysis would be useful.

 The working language is English.
 Salaries will be according to DFG standards.